-Section 11.5 Acting Shift Commander
+Section 10.5 Acting Shift Commander

-Sworn personnel who perform the duties of Shift Commander for any 4 hour minimum period to get Acting Shift Commander 1 hour straight time pay are entitled to an additional one (1) hour pay at the affected officer's regular straight time hourly rate.
+Sworn personnel who perform the duties of Shift Commander for any 4 hour minimum period to get Acting Shift Commander are entitled to one and a half (1.5) hours of straight time pay in an addition to the affected officer's regular straight time hourly rate.

-Section 11.6 Field Training Officer
+Section 10.6 Field Training Officer

-Sworn personnel who perform the duties of Field Training Officer are entitled to an additional one (1) hour of compensation at that officer's regular straight time hourly rate of pay for each day in which the affected officer serves in said capacity.
-Additional time above the regular eight (8) hours spent in said day will not be compensable with overtime unless the time extends beyond one hour, in which case the overtime provisions begin with that second hour.
-Additional time above the regular eight (8) hours will be compensable with overtime if the reason for the additional time is for the performance of non-field training officer functions.
+Sworn personnel who perform the duties of Field Training Officer are entitled to an additional two (2) hours of compensation at that officer's regular straight time hourly rate of pay for each day in which the affected officer serves in said capacity.
+Additional time above the regular twelve (12) hours spent in said day will not be compensable with overtime unless the time extends beyond one hour, in which case the overtime provisions begin with that second hour.
+Additional time above the regular twelve (12) hours will be compensable with overtime if the reason for the additional time is for the performance of non-field training officer functions.